statamic/v2-docs/content/pages/7.addons/publish-forms/index.md

 The flow is essentially this:

 - You retrieve data from somewhere, however you want.
+- Pass that data along with a fieldset into the `preProcessFields` method.
+This will run each value through their fieldtype's pre-processor.
-- Pass that data along with a fieldset into the `populateWithBlanks` method.
-This will prepare the data for consumption by the Vue component.
+- Pass that data along with the fieldset to the `addBlankFields` method.
+This will add any blank/default values that might be missing from your data so the reactivity in the Vue component will be initialized correctly.
+- (The above two steps can be combined using the `preProcessWithBlankFields` method)
 - Render the Vue component by passing in some props.
 - Pass the submitted form fields along with the fieldset into the `processFields` method.
-This will prepare the data for saving to your source.
+This will prepare the data for saving to your source by running it through the fieldtype post-processors.
 - Save the data somewhere, however you want.

 ## Example